sadlerjames/OOP-Coursework/README.md

 - Check getter methods required
 - Consider moving posts ArrayList from BasePost.java to Post.java
 - Cannot access parentID attribute of comment post
+- Should numComments be double or int type?
+- Audit use of getter and setter methods?
+- Add assertions throughout codebase
+- Correctly handling deleting comments vs normal posts?
+Should comments be set to the generic empty post
+- ShowIndividualPost on an endorsement?
+Can be shown, just no comments or endorsements (0).
+- getMostEndorsedPost sometimes set to empty post?
+Correct behaviour?
+Some for getMostEndorsedAccount.
+Sometimes returns null?
+- fix showIndividualPost formatting
+- Possibility of reducing the number of static objects?
+Reloading saved objects to enable?

 Question list:
 - showIndividualPost - should it show only the number of direct comments on that post?
+- showIndividualPost - how to deal with message = "" being needed, however redundant
+- Check type in showPostChildrenDetails